neurolib-dev/neurolib/README.md

   <img src="resources/gw_simulated.png">
 </p>

-The quality of the fit of this simulation to the functional empirical data can now be computed per subject or for the whole group on average:
+The quality of the fit of this simulation can be computed by correlating the simulated functional connectivity matrix above to the empirical resting-state functional connectivity for each subject.
+This gives us an estimate of how well the model reproduces inter-areal BOLD correlations.
+As a rule of thumb, a value above 0.5 is considered good.

+We can compute this by using the builtin functions `func.fc` to calculate a functional connectivity from `N` (`N` = number of regions) time series and and `fund.matrix_correlation` to compare this to the empirical data.

 ```python
 scores = []